dillweed/adventofcode/2025/Notes.md

 - line by line input parser for L/R directionality and increment/decrement dial count.
 Example: R20, R1, L22, R0
 - 0-99 dial component with a crossover in both directions
 - 0 dial position counter that increments dial-counter var

+# Part 2

+- zero crossings can happen multiple times per rotation
+- include landing on zero as before